PsuAstro528/Fall2021-website-src/content/lessons/week1/course_overview.md

 ## Safety & Respect
 ___
 ### Masks
-- As of August 4, all students, faculty, staff and visitors are required to wear masks at all times in all indoor public spaces, including the classroom.
+- As of August 4, all students, faculty, staff and visitors are required to wear masks at all times in all indoor public spaces, including classrooms.
-- Students are expected to wear masks properly, covering the bridge of their nose and under their chin.
+- Any students who choose to join class from Davey 538 are expected to wear masks properly, covering the bridge of their nose and under their chin.
 - Studies indicate that surgical masks are much more effective than cotton masks.

 ___